Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/05-analyze-text.md

 ## Task 4: Detect language

+In this task, you will implement language detection for the review documents using the Azure AI Language SDK.

 Now that you have created a client for the API, let's use it to detect the language in which each review is written.

 1. In the **Main** function for your program, find the comment **Get language**.
 Then, under this comment, add the code necessary to detect the language in each review document: